RedisLabs/redislabs-docs/content/modules/redisjson/active-active.md

 ### `JSON.CLEAR`

-[`JSON.CLEAR`](https://redis.io/commands/json.clear/) is a new command added to support concurrent updates to JSON data from different replicas in an Active-Active database.
+[`JSON.CLEAR`](https://redis.io/commands/json.clear/) is a new command that resets JSON arrays and objects.
+It supports concurrent updates to JSON documents from different instances in an Active-Active database and allows the results to be merged.

 ### `JSON.NUMMULTBY`